 Left turns on solid green lights can take a long time, and this can cause the turning driver to become impatient and take risks when making a turn.
 Where a more experienced driver may wait for a large window, someone in a hurry may rush through the intersection and cause a pile-up.
 The oncoming driver may hit the turning driver’s vehicle on the side or at an angle.
 In many cases, the force of this accident can push both vehicles into other vehicles, causing an even more serious accident!

 Scenario 4: Parking Lot Accidents

 Here are a few common types of parking lot accident scenarios:

 - A driver is hit while backing out of a parking space.
 In this case, the driver that is backing up would normally be at fault.
 This may seem counterintuitive since we already know that we need to allow enough space to react to other drivers; however, in this scenario, the driver moving forward has the right of way.
 Drivers backing out of a space should always check their mirrors and make sure their area is clear before moving.

 - A driver moves out of a parking space and exits forward through an empty space.
 Sometimes, it just seems simpler to drive through the empty space in front of you to exit your space instead of backing up.
 But what happens if another driver doesn’t see you and is entering the space at the same time that you are trying to exit it?
-Again, the driver exiting the space is at fault because they are technically going the wrong way, but this situation can be very complicated in terms of liability.
+Again, the driver exiting the space is at fault because they are technically going the wrong way, but this can get very complicated in terms of liability.

 - Two vehicles collide after trying to enter the same space.
 One may argue that the driver who was there first had the right of way, but this isn’t really a solid legal argument.
 You cannot legally hold a parking space.
 In this scenario, it comes down to who has the right of way.
 This is another situation that can be very complicated to figure out.